KurbanismailovZaur/Paths/Docs/README_EN.md

 ![image](https://user-images.githubusercontent.com/5365111/153779343-e8e415e3-c50f-4a9d-bbd2-62baff7f35f6.png)

 As you see now the point is calculated on the whole path.
-If the specified distance from the beginning is greater than the length of the path, the point will be bounded at the end of that path.
+If the specified distance from the beginning is greater than the length of the path, then the point will either be looped (if the path is looped), or it will continue the path from the end point

 # Point Cycle
 To create a point cycle you can use the `PointsCount` property and the `GetPointAtDistance` method.